AaltoGIS/Mobile-Tartu-2024/source/notebooks/data/README.md

 A regular, hexagonally distributed, point grid data set over the extent of São Paulo, created by the authors of [r5r](https://github.com/ipeaGIT/r5r/tree/master/r-package/inst/extdata/spo).
 This data set is used in some of the tests.

+# About the "LCA_gCO2_per_pkm_by_transport_mode.csv" CSV-file

+The CSV file consists of GHG emissions per passenger-kilometer (g CO<sub>2</sub>/pkm) by transport modes derived from the mentioned LCA tool by ITF.
+The columns represent the different transport modes and the rows represent the GHG emissions.
+The GHG emissions of the transport modes have been divided into four separate components: vehicle component, fuel component, infrastructure component and operational services.
+The explanations of the acronyms (in the transport modes names) are: BEV = battery electric vehicle; HEV = hybrid electric vehicle; ICE = internal combustion engine; FCEV = fuel cell electric vehicle; PHEV = plug-in hybrid electric vehicle.